commercetools/commercetools-api-reference/API-GUIDELINE.md

         validTo

 ####Boolean
-Define a Boolean property using a name which includes "is" or "has" and the verb at past participle Some examples:
+Define a Boolean property using a name which includes "is" or "has" and the verb at past participle.

+Some examples:

         isEmailVerified